liangzai90/MyExecProject2020/README.md

  - > g++ demo1.cpp -I ../include  ./lib_json/libjsoncpp.a -std=c++11

-  However you can rebuild you libjsoncpp.a in lib_jsoncpp directory, run this command:
+  However you can rebuild you libjsoncpp.a

+  In lib_jsoncpp directory, run this command:
  - > cmake ./
  - > make